-• calls the student's parent/carer by morning breaktime of the first day of unexplained absence to ascertain the reason.
-If the school cannot reach any of the student's emergency contacts, the school may contact police / caseworker, as relevant.

-- identify whether the absence is approved or not - identify the correct attendance code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session - call the parent/carer on each day that the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
+- calls the student's parent/carer by morning break time of the first day of unexplained absence to ascertain the reason.
+If the school cannot reach any of the student's emergency contacts, the school may need to notify the police. - identify whether the absence is approved or not - identify the correct attendance code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session - call the parent/carer on each day that the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
 If absence continues, the school will consider involving an education welfare officer